-The American Guinea Pig is susceptible to similar health issues to most other breeds.
-To keep your American guinea pig in the best condition its important to keep a daily check on them when at all possible.
+The American Guinea Pig is susceptible to similar health issues to most other guinea pig breeds.
+To keep your pet in the best condition its important to keep a daily check on them.

-Like all Guinea Pigs, the American Guinea Pig needs to source vitamin C from its diet.
+Like all Guinea Pigs, the American Guinea Pig breed needs to source vitamin C from its diet.

 Vegetables and Fruit are also a good way to supplement vitamin C intake.